Chase Sexton Talks Winning Washougal Motocross National - Racer X

-Honda HRC’s Chase Sexton broke through for his first win of 2021 by carrying 1-3 scores for the overall at Washougal, which hosted round seven of Lucas Oil Pro Motocross.
+Honda HRC’s Chase Sexton broke through for his first win of 2021 by carrying 1-3 scores for the overall at Washougal, which hosted round seven of the Lucas Oil AMA Pro Motocross Championship.
 Sexton grabbed a rare holeshot in the first moto and held steady from there.
 In the second moto, he ran second behind Dylan Ferrandis until Eli Tomac overhauled him late in the race.
 The third was enough to edge Tomac’s 2-2 for the overall.

 Here’s what Chase had to say after the race.